space-contributes/arby-audio_3d/README.md

 **⚖️ For educational and ethical testing only — unauthorized use is illegal.**

 💡 **Contributions welcome!** Fork the repo, create a branch, and submit a PR!

+## Disclaimer – Educational and Ethical Use Only

+This project is created strictly for **educational and ethical use only**.
+All product names, trademarks, and registered trademarks mentioned are the property of their respective owners.

+This project is **not affiliated with, endorsed by, or sponsored by any company, brand, or trademark holder**.

+### Not to Defame

+This material is intended for **informational, research, and educational purposes only**.
+It is **not intended to disparage, defame, or negatively impact the reputation** of any company, brand, or trademark holder.

+The author's intent is strictly **educational and research-focused**.
+Any misuse of this project or its materials is the sole responsibility of the user.
+The author shall not be liable or responsible for such misuse, as that was never the intent.

+Any issues, concerns, or clarifications regarding this project may be directed to: **[somethingsomething2726@gmail.com](mailto:somethingsomething2726@gmail.com)**.

+### Independent Development

+Arby Audio 3D is an **independent, open-source project**.
+While it draws **inspiration from cinematic-grade audio technologies** such as object-based surround and spatial audio systems, it has **no official affiliation with any company, brand, or trademark holder**.

+### Trademark Notice

+All names, logos, and brands mentioned in this project are the property of their respective owners.
+References are made **solely for descriptive, educational, and comparative purposes**.

+---